Patchethium/Azalea/README.md

 cd Azalea
 # install the dependencies
 bun i
-# it takes a few minutes to compile the first time, 10 secs or so after that
+# dev build
 bun tauri dev
-# don't do this, I haven't implemented the config system yet
+# production build
 bun tauri build
 # You may also want to clean the artifacts after building, it's 10 GB or so
 cd src-tauri
 cargo clean
-# Frontend lint&format with
+# Frontend lint&format, dev only
 bun check
 ```

 ## Contributing

-Azalea welcomes PRs, please open an issue before making one.
+Azalea welcomes PRs, please open an issue before making one, as in the early stage, running `git push --force` is common for me.

 I can read and write directly in Japanese and English, feel free to reach out to in any of these languages.